Python and the Build System¶

 find all the Python packages in the source tree.
 The code for this lives

-mach reinvents the virtualenv.
+mach reinvents the venv.

 There is code in